wonderkiln/kickslack/README.md

 # Kickslack

-Kickslack is designed to monitor a given Kickstarter project, and to deliver all new comments and funding to your Slack #kickstarter channel. **The provided configuration will check for updates every 15 minutes.**
+Kickslack is designed to monitor a given Kickstarter project, and to deliver all new comments and funding updates to your Slack #kickstarter channel. **The provided configuration will check for updates every 15 minutes.**

 ## Set It and Forget it